SAA programs support women smallholder farmers in Mali

 January.26.2017 / Mali

-in, and their involvement goes beyond gender specific programs like the Women Assisted Demonstrations (WADs).
-Education and training is provided in a number of key areas including nutritional information and guidance, crop diversification, and new agricultural technologies, which incorporate line/row planting, deep placement of fertilizer and the use of improved seed varieties, among others.
+Women Assisted Demonstrations (WADs) are one of the Farmer Learning Platforms (FLPs) implemented as part of SAA’s focus country programs.
+In Mali, a total of 360 WADs involving 10 technologies were conducted in 120 villages in four administrative regions (Koulikoro, Kayes, Segou and Sikasso) during the 2015 cropping year.
+It is vitally important that women farmers are included in all stages of the agriculture value chain, and their involvement goes beyond gender specifi c programs like the Women Assisted Demonstrations (WADs).
+Education and training is provided in a number of key areas including nutritional information and guidance,, crop diversifi cation, and new agricultural technologies, which incorporate line/row planting, deep fertilizer placement and the use of improved seed varieties, among others.

 In Komona village, district of Bla, Segou region, Safiatou Mallé is a host farmer of WAD 1.
 In the village, there are three WADs based on peanuts.
 She said: “I really appreciate the practice; especially how it’s implemented until harvesting.
 The yield is higher.
 Even if SAA was not to come to the village next year, my group and I are prepared to scale up this variety.
 We understand the agronomic practices, the agricultural calendars, and other techniques essential for growing peanuts.”